 Since QR codes are time and cost-efficient they are helpful beyond only marketing uses.
-Companies have also begun to use QRs as part of their creative educational campaigns, membership clubs for exclusive offers, and direct routes to communication platforms like WeChat to have interactions in real-time with sales associates, customer experience teams, and more.
+Companies have also begun to use QRs as part of their creative educational campaigns, membership clubs for exclusive offers, and direct routes to communication platforms like WhatsApp or WeChat to have interactions in real-time with sales associates, customer experience teams, and more.

 QR codes improve interactions with a quick scan and encourage people to keep connected with the brand because it's so easy and they want to find out more.
 As long as there is a definite call-to-action that is short, to the point, and worth it for customers and prospects to scan, they will probably do it, especially if there is an incentive involved like a freebie or a discount.

 It seems that there is not much a QR code can't do nowadays but here are 5 ways QR codes help enterprises and it doesn't stop there:

 Bulk QR codes are necessary for asset tracking and traceability across the supply chain.
 Trying to manage thousands of QR codes separately would cause too much confusion and time wasted that could be used on other tasks.
 This enables any business to generate QR codes in bulk that they will need to track and scale for various products and projects.
 Adding a digital identity to things makes everything flow more smoothly throughout the supply chain.

 These codes are useful for businesses because they need to make many unique codes all at once, like for things that require special identities.
 For products, coupons, and things that are done individually, it's more time-efficient to generate all of the codes at once.